 - Write a letter to the District Court requesting that the citation be transferred to the Liberty High School Student Court.

 - Request a hearing before the District Court, as explained on the citation, and at that time request that the judge transfer the citation to the Liberty High School Student Court.

 Students may only take advantage of the Student Court opportunity once.
-However, if a student Defendant has prior traffic violations but has never been to the Student Court, he or she may have the new offense referred there.
+However, if a student Defendant has prior traffic violations but has never been to the Student Court, they may have the new offense referred there.